-Project directors affiliated with other institutions of higher education with a negotiated indirect cost rate are encouraged to discuss with appropriate institution officials the indirect cost rate that will be applied.
-In the past, many applicants have received waivers or reductions in the indirect cost rate from their organization.
-In any case, please provide evidence supporting the indirect cost rate to be applied to the project, for example, by providing a link in the budget justification to the institution's indirect cost guidelines or a letter from an institutional official authorizing a waiver or reduction in indirect costs.
+Project directors affiliated with other institutions of higher education with a negotiated indirect cost rate are encouraged to discuss with institution officials the indirect cost rate that will be applied.
+Please provide evidence supporting the indirect cost rate to be applied to the project, for example, by providing a link in the budget justification to the institution's indirect cost guidelines.